 Mom: "HOW THE HECK WOULD I KNOW?
 WHY DO YOU ASK ME THESE THINGS?"

 Me, holding the phone six inches away from my ear: "Because I have a food blog?"

-So we hung up, and I attempted to make the recipe from my sketchy notes.
+So we hung up, and I attempted to make the Italian Zucchini Fritters from my sketchy notes.

 Except it wasn't enough.
 The batter, I mean.

 My fritters were falling apart.
 They tasted okay, but something was definitely off.